sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 In order to support your learning activities, we invite you to visit www.software- engineering-essentialized.com.
 There one can ﬁnd additional material, exercises related to this chapter, and some questions one might encounter in an exam.
 In addition to this you will ﬁnd a short account of the history of software engi- neering in Appendix A.
 # Software Engineering Methods and Practices
-In this chapter we present how the way of working to develop software is organized, and to some extent what additional means are needed (e.g., notations for specifi-
+In this chapter we present how the way of working to develop software is organized, and to some extent what additional means are needed (e.g., notations for specifications).
-# cations).
 In particular, we
 .
 describe the challenges in software engineering covering a wide range of aspects like how to proceed step by step, involve people, methods and practices;
 . outline various key concepts of some commonly used software engineer- ing methods created during the last four decades (i.e., waterfall methods, iterative lifecycle methods, structured methods, component methods, agile methods); and